2026 EU Regulation Update -- Action Required If Traveling After October 2026

 • Must confirm microchip number, vaccination status, and that the pet is healthy and free of disease

-• Must be an original signed document -- photocopies are not accepted at EU customs
+• Original signed document required -- photocopies not accepted at EU customs

 4

-• Submit to the appropriate USDA APHIS Veterinary Services office for your state
+• Submit to the appropriate USDA APHIS Veterinary Services office same day the vet signs

-• Processing typically takes 1-3 business days -- rush processing available in some states
+• APHIS processing typically takes 1-3 business days -- rush processing available

-• The Pet Porters manage endorsement submission and tracking on your behalf
+• We manage endorsement submission, tracking, and departure timing on your behalf

 5